Hello! I’m Sita.

 My debut novel ‘Artichoke Hearts’ won the Waterstones Book Prize.
 Since then my stories have been honoured by national and international awards, translated into many different languages and are endorsed by Amnesty International.

-Have a look around this site to find a collage of inspirations including: podcasts, reviews and events.
-I write stories across genres that explore themes of culture, history, environmental protection, refugee rights, identity and belonging.
+Have a look around this site to find a collage of my influences, highlighted through: podcasts, reviews and events.
+I write stories across genres that explore themes of culture, history, environmental protection, social justice, identity and belonging.

 The young protagonists whose voices you’ll discover here have often been underrepresented.
 They dare to ask the big questions facing our world today.
 They are seeking answers and are not afraid to challenge injustice.